-Examples of types of conduct which are prohibited and which may constitute sexual harassment include, but are not limited to:
+Examples of types of conduct which are prohibited and which may constitute sexual harassment under state and/or federal law, in accordance with the definitions above, include, but are not limited to:

 - 1. Unwelcome leering, sexual flirtations, or propositions - 2.
 Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments, or sexually degrading descriptions - 3.
 Graphic verbal comments about an individual's body or overly personal conversation - 4.
 Sexual jokes, derogatory posters, notes, stories, cartoons, drawings, pictures, obscene gestures, or computer-generated images of a sexual nature - 5.
 Spreading sexual rumors - 6.
 Teasing or sexual remarks about students enrolled in a predominantly single-sex class - 7.
 Massaging, grabbing, fondling, stroking, or brushing the body - 8.
 Touching an individual's body or clothes in a sexual way - 9.
 Impeding or blocking movements or any physical interference with school activities when directed at an individual on the basis of sex - 10.
 Displaying sexually suggestive objects - 11.
 Sexual assault, sexual battery, or sexual coercion - 12.
 Electronic communications containing comments, words, or images described above